DiligentGraphics/DiligentSamples/Tutorials/Tutorial14_ComputeShader/readme.md

 The number of bins is the same as the number of particles and the bins are distributed evenly on the screen, thus every bin on average contains one particle.
-The size of the particle does not exceed the bin size, so a particle should only be tested for collision against particles residing in its own or eight neighboring bins, resulting in O(1) algorithmic complexity.
+The size of the particle does not exceed the bin size, so a particle should only be tested for collision against particles residing in its own or eight neighboring bins, resulting in O(n) overall algorithmic complexity.

 ## Buffers